 The Grand Suite was supposedly the suite of rooms once occupied by the only (legitimate) daughter of Emperor Franz Joseph’s heir apparent, the Crown Prince Rudolf – Elisabeth, Austria’s legendary ‘Red Archduchess’.
 Although this, like many traditions, now forms part of the cultural history of these rooms, concrete proof still lacking.
 It is also believed to be have been earlier used by an aged lady-in-waiting to Maria Theresia, in a similar way to how Hampton Court Palace contained its various living occupants (now two remaining) rent-free, in the numerous Grace-and-Favour apartments, for services rendered to the Crown.
 For the lady-in-waiting, it would have been as much of a perquisite as a consequence of the privileged access she had to the Empress.Arguably the foremost cultural and historical monument in Austria, the palace’s magnificence is a celebration in architecture of the Habsburg dynasty, one reflecting the other, so that the deliberate impression standing at the splendid gate on the Schönbrunner Schlossstrasse, then as now, is of the supreme power of display – of reigning architecture, imperial eclat.

-Much of the presence of the great Empress Maria Theresia still remains at Schönbrunn, which remains more or less as she knew it, in the famous shade of ‘Schönbrunn Yellow’, although the lush Rococo decoration installed by Pacassi was removed over a period by court architect Johann Aman in the early nineteenth century.
-In these gardens – the admiration of Europe – the Classicistic Gloriette forms the absolute high point looking back onto the palace and further out to distant Vienna – the collonaded achievement of Johann Ferdinand Hetzendorf von Hohenberg, who redesigned the park.
+Much of the presence of the great Empress Maria Theresia still remains at Schönbrunn, which remains more or less as she knew it, although its famous shade of ‘Schönbrunn Yellow’ was not added until between the years 1817 and 1819, when the façade of the palace was remodelled under Franz II/I, Maria Theresia’s grandson.
+The lush Rococo decoration installed by Pacassi was removed over a period by court architect Johann Aman, when the strict baroque design was relaxed into simpler ornamental lines.
+In these gardens – the admiration of Europe – the Classicistic Gloriette – a triumphal arch – forms the absolute high point looking back onto the palace and further out to distant Vienna – the collonaded achievement of Johann Ferdinand Hetzendorf von Hohenberg, who redesigned the park.
 The magnificent ensemble of imperial palace and gardens were declared freely open to the public in Maria Theresia’s lifetime, in 1779, ‘[provided that] the Court was not in residence and an appointment had been arranged with the palace administration’.
 They were entered on the UNESCO World Cultural Heritage List in 1996.
 Today, the palace is run by an independent management company, the Schloss Schönbrunn Kultur- und Betriebsges.m.b.H, set up in 1992 to oversee the palace’s administration.